 Just you wait.
-We will show you architectural marvels that you never knew existed.
-And if you think we are just talking about the pumpkin-sized bolts that hold the legs of Space Needle to its concrete base, you are sadly mistaken.
-But if we tell you WHERE we are taking you we will spoil the surprise.
-To the smarty pants among you who think you’ve seen it all, word for the wise: “Architecture” goes beyond the physical structure.
+We will reveal architectural marvels you didn’t know existed.
+If you think we are just talking about pumpkin-sized bolts on Space Needle’s legs, you are mistaken.
+Now, were we tell you WHAT we are sharing, it’d spoil the surprise.
+To those among you who think you’ve seen it all, word for the wise: “Architecture” goes beyond physical.
 It can be metaphysical.

-Spooky, Loopy & Strange is not a law firm.
-It’s a Seattle way of life.
-We offer unsurpassed levels of weird, fanciful, mythic, para-legal, and nuts.
-Ghosts, gamblers, grave yards, gore: We have it all.
-Visit the grave of Curt Cobain – oh, wait: he has none.
-How about Bruce Lee’s?
-Tour beneath the streets of Pioneer Square.
-Watch for the ghosts of Pike’s Market, built atop a native burial ground), and channel the gamblers, murders, and charlatans that once frequented the now gorgeously remodeled hotels of Gold Rush Seattle.
-Got to pee?
-So do we: Enjoy the view from the Ladies at Columbia Tower Club, offering the finest views of the city spires and a clean place to powder your nose.
+Spooky, Loopy & Strange is Seattle’s way of life.
+See unsurpassed levels of weird, fanciful, mythic, para-legal, and nuts; ghosts, gamblers, grave yards, and gore; the grave of Curt Cobain – oh, wait: he has none— and Bruce Lee’s.
+Duck beneath the streets of Pioneer Square.
+Listen for the aboriginal ghosts of Pike’s Market then channel gamblers, murders, and charlatans that frequented gorgeous hotels of Gold Rush Seattle.
+Need to pee?
+So do we: Enjoy the view from the Ladies at Columbia Tower Club, offering one the finest views of city spires.
 Fetishes, beards, tats, rats, and kilts?
 Don’t blink.
 You’ll miss ten.